syhpoon/xyzcmd/doc/user/plugins.rst

    If none defined, plugin will be available to use with any |XYZ| version.

 **DOC**
    Plugin documentation.
-Usually here configuration variables described.
+Usually configuration variables described here.

 **HOMEPAGE**
    Plugin home-page